 - Having a newer account

 Some Google Voice users never have a problem with their accounts getting locked, while others have been suspended after the first few instances.
-In either case, it pays to be cautious about what and when you send your text messages. 🔒
+In either case, it pays to be cautious about the content and timing of your text messages.

 How to encourage a higher sending limit

 If you’d like to get a higher sending limit on Google Voice and not experience issues where Google Voice isn’t working for you, your best bet is time.
 The older your account is, the more texts you’ll be able to send.
 But if you’re pressed for time, or if you need a few other solutions, there are a couple of tactics you can try to get a higher limit.